grepsuzette/joeson/docs/COFFEE-vs-GO.md

 Premature optimization is the root of all evil, however some optimization is in order.

 The time it takes for a few things I tested seemed comparable to the implementation in coffeescript, a go implementation should be faster.
 I believe packrat.go in particular must be slow, as it uses many embedded callbacks (`ParseFunc` and `ParseFunc2`), as was the case in coffeescript.
+The other slow part, that was already somewhat measured is parser_sequence.go (parseAsSingle and parseAsObject are both called 100k times to parse the intention grammar, while this is the same number of times as the original implementation, those must be considered critical parts).

 **Error handling**.